PCP2024/ultimage/README.md

 <img src="https://raw.githubusercontent.com/PCP2024/ultimage/main/demodata/logo.png" height="100" width="100">

 ## Overview
-Ultimage is a command-line image processing software that allows users to perform basic image manipulations such as rotation, mirroring, cropping, scaling, and text overlay.
+Ultimage is a command-line image processing software that allows users to perform basic image manipulations.
 The software can load images, apply specified operations, and optionally display or save the processed images.

+### Features
+- Rotation
+- Mirroring
+- Cropping
+- Scaling
+- Text overlay

-## Installation instructions
+## Installation
 Ultimage can be installed either by cloning this repository and installing dependencies, or using Docker.
 ### Using Python
 To install Ultimage using Python, ensure you have Python installed.
 Clone the repository and install the required dependencies.